ibm-cloud-docs/DataTransferService/what-media-data-transfer-service.md

 # Introducing the media data transfer service
 {: #mediaDTS}

-With the data transfer service, you can send a USB 2.0 or 3.0 compatible device, CDs, and DVDs to a {{site.data.keyword.BluSoftlayer_full}} data center to be connected directly to your network.
+With the data transfer service, you can send a USB 2.0 or 3.0 compatible device to a {{site.data.keyword.BluSoftlayer_full}} data center to be connected directly to your network.
 The device is housed in a dedicated rack and is mounted as an iSCSI target.
 Advanced Format drives are now supported as well.

-## Hardware Requirements
+## Hardware requirements
 1. Device must have a power supply that is 208v/220v compatible
 2. Device must have a power plug that fits a standard 120v socket (NEMA 5-15P)
 3. Device must be USB 2.0 compatible (3.0 is now supported as well)
 4. Device must come with USB cable with USB A Male connector (standard plug that fits most computers)
-5. CDS / DVDS
-      - Must be in CD books, cases, jewel cases, or some of form of container.
-Place them all together in one container (A CD book, for example) is possible.
-Each disk must be labeled uniquely.
-      - Disks are rotated at the customer’s request through the ticket.

 ## Cost to You
-1. Initial Request for service = $0
+1. Initial request for service = $0
-2. First 2 weeks of Data Transfer = $0
+2. First two weeks of data transfer = $0
       **Note**: $25 per week is charged for extension.
 3. Shipping cost to and from the {{site.data.keyword.IBM}} data center including paying any duties and taxes.